robomechanics/MiniRHex/Assembly/readme.md

    Due to the nature of 3-D printing, you may need to file down your leg shafts in order for the legs to sit comfortably or drill out the holes in the legs.

-   Next, tap the leg shafts.
-(NEED MORE INFO HERE)
+   Next, tap the leg shafts using a m3 tap.

+   Connect the legs to ethe shafts using a m3 screw.

   * Align the leg through holes with the holes on the cut-out portion of the shaft.
   * Ensure that the leg is flush and lays flat against the shaft.